 The narratives of Ahn and Shin should not be dismissed as fabrication, but it is equally true that their stories should not be treated as an objective account of reality constituting “reasonable grounds” of CAH in DPRK detention facilities.
 The Commission fails to recognize that both are political activists with their own normative and material interests.
 The immediate family of Ahn and father of Shin are apparently still in political detention centers, as far as they know, and Ahn himself stated in testimony to the Commission that the COI is “the only […] hope of saving our families and also our friends back in North Korea.”
 It can be reasonably argued that prisoners in political detention centers have a direct interest in whatever foreign intervention necessary to secure their release – in stark contrast to the vast majority of North Koreans.

 Space and time limitations, as well as the author’s lack of facility in the Korean language, prevent an in-depth analysis of all COI witnesses.
 But the problems described here are certainly not limited to Ahn and Shin.
 As Donald MacIntyre put it, “Bad news about evil North Korea sells” (cf. Hong 2014a).
-Kang Chol-hwan, another major COI witness who wrote the first best-selling book memoir about DPRK political prisons, himself described that he received handsome reimbursement from Japanese and South Korean media “for opening [his] mouth” about North Korea such that he “occasionally felt [he] was trading [his] experience for a story […] no longer entirely [his] own” (Hong 2014a).
+Kang Chol-hwan, another major COI witness who wrote the first best-selling book memoir about DPRK political prisons, himself described that he received handsome reimbursement from Japanese and South Korean media “for opening [his] mouth” about North Korea such that he “occasionally felt [he] was trading [his] experience for a story […] no longer entirely [his] own” (cf. Hong 2014a).
 In fact, as Cumings points out, Kang’s (2001) story is more believable than most,

 precisely because it does not, on the whole, make for the ghastly tale of totalitarian repression that its original publishers in France meant it to be; instead it suggests that a decade’s incarceration with one’s immediate family was survivable and not necessarily an obstacle to entering the elite status of residence in Pyongyang and entrance into college (Cumings 2003: 176).

 The Holocaust Analogy and COI Findings of Enslavement and Extermination.
-Although it is regularly invoked by Michael Kirby and many of COI witnesses informally and in public talks, there is no explicit comparison to the Holocaust in the COI report.
-This equivalency is only implied by stating, for example, that that other totalitarian “camps” lasted “shorter [in] duration” and had “different destructive features” (COI: 1067).
+Although it is regularly invoked by Michael Kirby and by many of COI witnesses informally and in public talks, there is no explicit comparison to the Holocaust in the COI report.
+This equivalency is only implied by stating, for example, that other totalitarian “camps” lasted “shorter [in] duration” and had “different destructive features” (COI: 1067).
 It is certainly possible to find particular aesthetic parallels between conditions of incarceration and a single parallel between the ideologies (‘racial purity’ and accompanying forced abortions).
 In speeches, however, Michael Kirby has explicitly made the linkage, which has been widely disseminated in the news media:

 At the end of the Second World War, so many people said ‘if only we had known.
 If only we had known the wrongs that were done in the countries of the hostile forces.
 If only we had known that.’
 Well now the international community does know, the international community will know, there will be no excusing of failure of action because we didn’t know, we do know (Kirby cf. Kilovaty 2014: 1)